DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 You can also change the following parameters:
 - *Num bounces* - the number of bounces in each path
 - *Show only last bounce* - render only the last bounce in the path
+- *Next Event Estimation* - whether to perform next event estimation at each bounce
 - *Samples per frame* - the number of light paths to take each frame for each pixel
 - *Light intensity*, *width*, *height* and *color* - different light parameters